pedroos/NoperHash/README.md

 Implementations in C++/QT, Wolfram, and R languages are present in their respective folders.

-## Contributing

-All contributions are welcome to the algorithms.
-Some areas of focus are:

- - Find corner cases
- - Improve performance
- - Produce language-specific packages

-When contributing, please follow the code of conduct:

- - Be respectful
- - Preserve coding style

 ## Links

-* A mathematical description of the algorithm can be found at [An exponentiation-based float hash](https://psobo.com/blog/an_exponentiation_based_float_hash.html).
+* A mathematical description of the algorithm can be found at [An exponentiation float-based hash](https://pedroos.github.io/an_exponentiation_based_float_hash.html).

-* An article investigating performance and collision rate is at [Exponential float hash as a string hash](https://psobo.com/blog/exponentiation_based_float_hash_2.html).

 ## License